keviinliuu/FrameOff/backend/doc.md

 - `500 INTERNAL ERROR` - For any internal server error.

 ## Rate Limiting
-Requests are limited to 1000 requests per hour per IP address.
+Requests are limited to 1000 requests per minute per IP address.